D.C. pastor tests positive for coronavirus, as health officials struggle to stop its spread

 Pope said he had a mask in his pocket during the procession but was not wearing it when Goldstein approached him.
 He called her criticisms a “grossly unfair accusation” of his behavior.

-“When I say ‘do not be afraid,’ that is not to say, ‘be reckless,’ ” he said.
+“When I say, ‘Do not be afraid,’ that is not to say, ‘Be reckless,’ ” he said.
 “There’s a middle ground between afraid and reckless, and that’s prudence.”

-The District posted a seven-day average of 71 new cases on Sunday, compared to an average of 33 new cases a day in early July.
+D.C. posted a seven-day average of 71 new cases on Sunday, compared with an average of 33 new cases a day in early July.

 While the current average is still far below the city’s peak of nearly 200 new infections a day in May, D.C.
-Mayor Muriel E. Bowser (D) has already warned residents that she may tighten coronavirus-related restrictions and ordered visitors from most states to self-quarantine for two weeks when entering the city.
+Mayor Muriel E. Bowser (D) has already warned residents that she may tighten coronavirus-related restrictions and has ordered visitors from most states to self-quarantine for two weeks when entering the city.

 In Maryland, Baltimore City and Baltimore County — where new cases have soared to record highs in recent weeks — added 171 and 178 cases on Sunday, respectively.
 Prince George’s County, where cases are again climbing rapidly after weeks of gradual inclines, added 137 new cases, while neighboring Montgomery added 93.